You are here

 How will students be admitted to courses from the waiting list?

-Laboratory sections will begin meeting during the week of Monday, Aug.
-29, 2016.
+Laboratory sections will begin meeting during the week of Monday, August 28, 2017.
 Anyone enrolled in a lab section who is not present at the first meeting of that section will lose their place in that section and hence in the course.
 That place will then be offered to a person on the waiting list.
 During the first week of labs, you should report to your course's designated location 15 minutes before the scheduled start of each lab time you have selected on the waiting list.
-These locations are: Baker Lobby (outside of 131 Baker Lab) for Chem 1560, 2070, 2090, and 2150 in the Physical Sciences (PSB) Atrium for Chem 2510, and outside G19 Baker Lab for Chem 3020.
+These locations are: Baker Lobby (outside of 131 Baker Lab) for Chem 1560, 2070, 2090 and 2150, in the Physical Sciences (PSB) Atrium for Chem 2510, and outside of G29 Baker Lab for Chem 3020.
 Once the teaching assistants have taken attendance in the labs, any empty places will be immediately filled by students on the waiting list who are present at the designated location for their course.
 If you do not get into a particular lab section, you should return to your course's designated location at the next lab time you indicated on the waiting list.
 You must be present at your course's designated location and signed up on the waiting list to be admitted to a lab section.